You are using an outdated browser. We suggest you update your browser for a better experience. Click here for update.

 Dosage in Myelosuppression ± Gastrointestinal Toxicity:

-The doses of raltitrexed and cisplatin should be reduced based upon the worst hematologic and GI toxicity experienced in the previous cycle.
+The doses of raltitrexed and cisplatin should be reduced based upon the worst hematologic, GI, and other toxicities experienced in the previous cycle.
 Doses should not be re-escalated if reduced for toxicity.

 Toxicity Grade